jake-at-work/geode-ssl-how-to/README.md

 # chmod 400 intermediate/private/locator1.example.com.key.pem
 ```

 Generate a certificate signing request for using the private key we just created.
+Be sure to set the **Common Name** to the hostname of the locator.
 ```
 # cd /root/ca
 # openssl req -config intermediate/openssl.cnf \